zvrba/SortingNetworks/README.md

 The main interface is `UnsafeSort` class which exposes a couple of properties/methods and static factory functions.
 The actual sorting code is in `PeriodicInt` class.
 You are not expected to understand how it works without studying [references](#references).
+Nevertheless, methods are exposed as public as they can be used as building blocks of larger sorters and/or parallel sorters of smaller sizes.
+It also exposes "raw" sorting methods with hard-coded maximum sizes.
+The class has no writable internal state, so it is recommended to use a single (non-static) instance throughout the program (see remark about statics in below).

 Directory `Attic` contains the (failed) experiment with expression trees and an earlier iterations of the periodic network.